Harsha7999/STEGANOGRAPHY/README.md

 This application stands out in the following ways, offering unique features that distinguish it from existing solutions:

 1.**User-Friendly Interface:**
 The application prioritizes a user-friendly experience, ensuring that individuals with varying technical backgrounds can easily navigate and use the tool.
-This emphasis on simplicity sets it apart from more complex or less intuitive steganography tools.
+This emphasis on simplicity sets it apart from more complex or less intuitive steganography tools.</br>
 2.**Visual Appeal and Aesthetics:**
-Incorporation of icons, logos, and a visually appealing design sets the application apart in terms of aesthetics.
+Incorporation of icons, logos, and a visually appealing design sets the application apart in terms of aesthetics.</br>
 3.**Versatility in Image Formats:**
 The application supports common image formats (PNG, JPG), ensuring versatility and compatibility with a wide range of digital images.
-This versatility makes it more accessible to users working with different types of image files.
+This versatility makes it more accessible to users working with different types of image files.</br>
 4.**Potential for Future Extensions:**
-The project is designed as a foundation for potential future extensions, such as supporting different steganography algorithms or incorporating additional security features.
+The project is designed as a foundation for potential future extensions, such as supporting different steganography algorithms or incorporating additional security features.</br>

 The end users of the steganography application are individuals or professionals who have a need or interest in secure communication through hidden messages within digital images.